 Finally, I prioritize ruthlessly.
 My blog has a list of my favorite books and in that list I have my top recommendations on productivity.
 There is a book that I’m currently reading: I know how she does it.
 I’m 1/4 of the way in and I can say that the author’s best practices are ones that I will be implementing throughout motherhood.
 I highly recommend her book.

 I outsource as much as I can afford

 I cannot do it all.
 It’s impossible.
 And, I can’t afford to outsource everything.
 I hired someone to clean our home.
 We have someone who mows our lawn.
 When I grocery shop, I use grocery delivery or curbside pickup.
 It does mean that the personal shopper might choose something that I wouldn’t get.
 At the end of the day, my time is more important that the right brand of ketchup.
 I order more through Amazon Prime than I think is good for the environment.
 My dry cleaning is picked up and delivered to our home.
 I pay for Sephora’s 2 day delivery service and get my cosmetics delivered ASAP.
 I order our low toxin cleaners via Grove Collaborative.
 We order Sun Basket meal kits to be delivered to our house every Monday and meal plan for the week.
-I use Daily Harvest for easy lunches when I work from home.
+I repeat meals for easy lunches when I work from home.
 I find the best solution given our financial and personal constraints and do what I can to make life as easy as I can for myself.

 I explore my mom guilt